SSRI Level 2 Funding

 - Feedback on funding is typically given within 4-6 weeks from the date of submission (please note that proposals receiving a revise and resubmit may take longer for a final decision on funding)

 - Funds are allocated for a 12-24 month period

 Level 2 funding support will be provided for:

 - Innovative interdisciplinary research, training, and integrated research-outreach projects that involve collaborations involving Penn State faculty

 - Innovative workgroups or conferences that might include outside speakers and consultants

 - Note: The SSRI supports conferences only when they are specifically designed to enhance faculty expertise, thereby leading to new research.
 Proposals for conferences must indicate the expected date and specify that other sources of conference funding have already been explored.

-- Travel, consultants, graduate student time, or hourly support of activities
+- Travel, consultants, graduate student time (but not tuition), or hourly support of activities

 - Note: special guidelines for international travel

 - Funds will be provided for only one investigator